By: Ian Logan & Jonathan Glancey

-What these German, British and American trains had in common, whether steam or diesel, was a fresh look that manifested itself in bright new colour schemes, the latest in exterior styling and interior design, up-to-the-minute graphics, badges and logos, underpinned by decidedly modern advertising and marketing campaigns that helped sear their image into the popular imagination.
+What these German, British, and American trains had in common, whether steam or diesel, was a fresh look that manifested itself in bright new color schemes, the latest in exterior styling and interior design, up-to-the-minute graphics, badges, and logos, underpinned by decidedly modern advertising and marketing campaigns that helped sear their image into the popular imagination.

 Gods and goddessesThe Burlington Zephyrs were the product of the research and imaginative skills of the aeronautical engineer Albert Dean, the advanced welding techniques of Edward Budd, the design flair of architects Paul Philippe Cret and John Harbeson, and the vision of Burlington’s dynamic president, Ralph Budd.
 Wanting his streamliners to be the last word in contemporary railroad design, he decided their name had to begin with Z. By chance, Budd had been reading the Canterbury Tales.
 In the Prologue, Chaucer writes, “When Zephyr also has, with his sweet breath, Quickened again . . .”
 The reference to the god of the west wind settled the matter.
 Racing with or against the west wind, the first two Burlington streamliners were known as the Train of the Gods and the Train of the Goddesses.
 Their passenger cars were named after the Roman deities Apollo, Jupiter, Mars, Ceres, Diana, and Venus, evoking notions of beauty, power, authority, and speed.